forbole/juno/.docs/postgres-graphql-setup.md

    \q
    ```

-4. Create the Juno database and set yor user to be the owner.
+4. Create the Juno database and set your user to be the owner.
    ```bash
    createdb juno -O <your-username>
    ```

-5. Log into the Juno database.
+5. Log in to the Juno database.
    ```bash
    psql juno
    ```